tevfikturkoglu/MMM-Hotword/README.md

 ### Tip.
 - You can combine this module and [MMM-NotificationTrigger](https://github.com/eouia/MMM-NotificationTrigger) to make voice commander.
 (But you need so many .umdl or .pmdl to make commands)
 - You can use this module with [MMM-AssistantMk2](https://github.com/eouia/MMM-AssistantMk2) to make embeded Google Assistant.
+- You can check your MIC device by `testMic:true`.
+If Mic is setup properly, you can see it's message in your log.

 ### Last Tested;